Vatican Museums Tickets and Tours

 Want an audience with the Pope?

+The papal audience starts at 6.30 am.
 There are two types of tickets available for this session.
-You can either opt for an expert-guided Papal audience experience ticket or choose a private Papal audience ticket that allows you to get up close and personal with the Pope.
+You can either opt for an expert-guided Papal audience ticket or choose a private Papal audience ticket that allows you to get up close and personal with the Pope.

 Planning your visit to Vatican Museums